 And more auction strategy articles.

-2012's Lessons Learned: We apply the lessons fantasy owners should have learned from 2011 to the 2012 season.
-It’s a detailed review of the previous year with an eye toward what we can take out of it for this year.
+- 2014's Lessons Learned: We apply the lessons fantasy owners should have learned from 2014 season.
+It’s a detailed review of the previous year with an eye toward what we can take out of it for the upcoming 2015 season.

 Print these out and take to your draft.